Arab Gas Pipeline: Arish–Ashkelon pipeline

 The Arish–Ashkelon pipeline is a 90 km long submarine gas pipeline with a diameter of 26 in, connecting the Arab Gas Pipeline with Israel.
-The physical capacity of the pipeline is 7 e9m3 of gas per year, although technical upgrades can increase its capacity to a total of 9 e9m3 per year.
+The physical capacity of the pipeline is 7 e9m3 of gas per year.
+Technical upgrades can increase its capacity to 9 e9m3 per year.
 While it is not officially a part of the Arab Gas Pipeline project, it branches off from the same pipeline in Egypt.
 The pipeline is built and operated by the East Mediterranean Gas Company (EMG), a joint company of Mediterranean Gas Pipeline Ltd (28%), the Israeli company Merhav (25%), PTT (25%), EMI-EGI LP (12%), and Egyptian General Petroleum Corporation (10%).

-The pipeline became operational in February 2008, at a cost of $180–$550 million (the exact figure is disputed).
+The pipeline became operational in February 2008, at a cost of $180–$550 million.
+The exact figure is disputed.
 It has since ceased operation due to sabotage of its feeder pipeline in Sinai and gas shortages in Egypt.
-However, although originally intended for transporting gas from Egypt to Israel, the gas shortages in Egypt have raised the possibility of operating the pipeline in the opposite direction, i.e., from Israel to Egypt beginning in 2019.
+Although originally intended for transporting gas from Egypt to Israel, the gas shortages in Egypt have raised the possibility of operating the pipeline in the opposite direction, i.e., from Israel to Egypt, beginning in 2019.

 Initial supply agreement

-Egypt and Israel had originally agreed to supply through the pipeline 1.7 e9m3 of natural gas per year for use by the Israel Electric Corporation.
+Egypt and Israel originally agreed to supply through the pipeline 1.7 e9m3 of natural gas per year for use by the Israel Electric Corporation.
 This amount was later raised to 2.1 e9m3 per year to be delivered through the year 2028.
-In addition, by late 2009, EMG signed contracts to supply through the pipeline an additional 2 e9m3 per year to private electricity generators and various industrial concerns in Israel and negotiations with other potential buyers were ongoing.
+In late 2009, EMG signed contracts to supply through the pipeline an additional 2 e9m3 per year to private electricity generators and various industrial concerns in Israel and negotiations with other potential buyers were ongoing.
 In 2010, the pipeline supplied approximately half of the natural gas consumed in Israel, with the other half being supplied from domestic resources.

 With the capacity to supply 7 e9m3 per year, it made Israel one of Egypt's most important natural gas export markets.
-In 2010 some Egyptian activists appealed for a legal provision against governmental authorities to stop gas flow to Israel according to the obscure contract and very low price compared to the global rates, however the provision was denied by Mubarak regime for unknown reasons.
+In 2010, some Egyptian activists appealed for a legal provision against governmental authorities to stop gas flow to Israel according to the obscure contract and very low price compared to the global rates.
+The provision was denied by Mubarak regime for unknown reasons.
 In 2011, after the Egyptian revolution against Mubarak regime, many Egyptians called for stopping the gas project with Israel due to low prices.
 After a fifth bombing of the pipeline, flow had to be stopped for repair.